-My photographic journey has taken me from the snapshots I took as a 12 year old with the pocket camera I won in a raffle, via black & white and street photography, wildlife and landscape, to the abstract photography I enjoy so much today.
+Over the years, my photographic journey has taken me from black & white and street photography, wildlife and landscape, to the abstract photography I enjoy so much today.

-Now when going out with my camera I no longer have a particular image in mind, there is no shot that I want to bring home.
-This means my photography is no longer planned but solely guided by intuition, I wait to see what I find (or what finds me) and what inspires me.
+When going out with my camera today I do not have a particular image in mind, there is no shot that I want to bring home.
+My photography is not planned but solely guided by intuition, I wait to see what I find (or what finds me) and what inspires me.
 Therefore, my images are personal interpretations of the world and how I see it at a certain moment in time.
-I hope they also inspire the imagination of the viewers.

 It is not my intention to show an accurate, realistic or flattering picture of the world that surrounds us but to find the beauty in those details or angles that are often overlooked or lost in the bigger picture.

 Multiple exposure, intentional camera movement, close-up and macro photography are the techniques I use to create my images.
 Whether it is a small, out of context detail, a different viewpoint, a flipped, a distorted or a double exposed image, I like breaking the rules of representational photography and the unforeseeable outcomes and surprising results these techniques bear (well, at least for me they are still largely unforeseeable) along with the fact that each photo is so unique that it is almost impossible to reproduce it.

 I hope that my work encourages the viewer to look at the world that surrounds us with an open mind and from new perspectives.

 My photography is not only influenced by photographers but also by a wide range of painters and sculptors, namely by the expressionist and impressionist abstract artists of the 19th and 20th century.